wdsnow66/wdsnow66.github.io/_posts/2014-01-01-text-formatting-examples.md

 ---
 layout: post
-title: "Institutional Support"
+title: "Text Formatting Examples"
-author: "wdsnow"
+author: "Paul Le"
 categories: journal
 tags: [documentation,sample]
-image: setr_book.jpg
+image: cards.jpg
 ---

-# Institutional Support
+# Markdown Support

-What services are available in the Institution.
-Peel off the Guidelines page.
 As always, Jekyll offers support for GitHub Flavored Markdown, which allows you to format your posts using the [Markdown syntax](https://guides.github.com/features/mastering-markdown/).
 Examples of these text formatting features can be seen below.
 You can find this post in the `_posts` directory.

 ## Basic Formatting